xieweiAlex/English_Learning/words-review.md

 Don't talk the anything **impertinent** with the main issue. -
 At that time the country was in the **slough** of despond. -
 What's all the **palaver** about? -
-I don't know whether we have **discursion** in this market. -
-She is too free with her tongue and is rather **impertinent** to people. -
 What was it like day after day in their **fetid** cargo bay? -